– Former WWF Writer On WWE Failing To Capitalize On A Loophole On Raw

 – On This Day In Pro Wrestling History (November 19, 1990) – The Undertaker Makes His First Ever WWF Appearance

-This isn’t considered as The Undertaker’s official WWF debut as this match aired on December 15, 1990, while he was the mystery partner of Ted DiBiase’s team at Survivor Series 1990 on November 22, 1990 (which is considered as his official debut).
+This isn’t considered The Undertaker’s official WWF debut as this match aired on December 15, 1990, while he was the mystery partner of Ted DiBiase’s team at Survivor Series 1990 on November 22, 1990 (which is considered his official WWF debut).